 The Chimú empire (1200-1470 AD), with its capital in CHAN CHAN appears to have used military force to expand, conquering TUCUME and all the North and Central coast of Peru.
 Their domain stretched from Pativillca, north of Lima, to Tumbes, near the modern border with Ecuador.
 The size and quality of the citadels of CHAN CHAN, the first non-pyramidal buildings to take on great importance, betray an enormous amount of labor invested to separate the rulers (who must have seemed something resembling living deities) from the masses of the working population.

-Parallel to the Chimú expansion, a small ethnic group, whose main temple in Cusco was to be become the impressive KORICANCHA, began taking over the southern Andes.
+FOR PERSPECTIVE - Meanwhile in Southern Peru: Parallel to the Chimú expansion in the north, a small ethnic group, whose main temple in Cusco was to be become the impressive KORICANCHA, began taking over the southern Andes.
 After the defeat of the invading Chanca army under the guidance of Inca Pachacutec, the Inca began a formidable series of conquests, first across the heavily segmented valleys of the southern Andes and the Titicaca Basin, then onto the coast.
 In many of the areas conquered they made more land available for agriculture by building terraces and canals of unparalleled effectiveness and beauty.
 Excellent examples can be seen at OLLANTAYTAMBO and MACHU PICCHU.

 The Inca subjugated the Chimú by 1470 AD, but even in that case, where they encountered bitter resistance, they preferred to leave the local leaders in power while establishing firm economic and ceremonial ties.
 A major strategy of consolidation, especially in areas of notoriously rebellious subjects, was the large-scale relocation of population.